terrainer/AI-Upscaling-Models/4xFrankendata_FullDegradation_SRFormer/README.md

 **Pretrained_Model_G:** 4xFrankendataPretrainer_SRFormer400K_g.pth
 **Pretrained_Model_D:** 4xFrankendataPretrainer_SRFormer400K_d.pth

 **Description:** 4x realistic upscaler that may also work for general purpose usage.
 It was trained with OTF random degradation with a very low to very high range of degradations, including blur, noise, and compression.
 Trained with the same Frankendata dataset that I used for the pretrain model.
+**DESIGNED FOR USE WITH [1xFRANKENFIXER_SRFORMERLIGHT](https://github.com/terrainer/AI-Upscaling-Models/tree/main/1xFrankenfixer_SRFormerLight)**